Target warns of margin hit as rising costs dent profit, shares slump 26% | Science-Environment

 SHIFT IN CONSUMER SPENDING Target's quarterly gross margin dipped to 25.7% from 30%, as a four-decade high inflation pushed consumers to spend more on food and household essentials instead of high-margin discretionary items like television sets and apparel.
 "After Walmart's (results)... we shouldn't be surprised to see Target post a larger miss to the bottom line given its greater mix of discretionary products compared to Walmart," CFRA analyst Arun Sundaram said.

 Target said it sold some bulky items such as kitchen appliances and television sets on discount to make more shelf space for food and other essentials.
-Shares of the retailer were fell to $159 after its first-quarter adjusted profit of $2.19 per share missed expectations of $3.92.
+At an 18-month low of $159, the retailer's shares were on course to shed about a quarter of its $100-billion market capitalization after its adjusted earnings per share of $2.19 missed estimates of $3.92 for the three months ended April 30.

 "With macro volatility, commodity and freight-related headwinds ongoing, regaining investor trust will likely require some input cost relief and solid cost-cutting/productivity gains," Evercore analyst Greg Melich said.